duokobia/films_and_models/README.md

 # Challenges I faced

-While implementing the web application, the major challenge I encountered was;

-- Creating logics to fetch multiple APIs with certain constraints asynchronously.
+While implementing this web application, the major challenge I encountered was creating logics to fetch nested objects and arrays with multiple urls and certain constraints asynchronously.
+Challenging but interesting as I had opportunities to utilize some of my learnings on JavaScript.

 # How to install and run the web application locally on your machine